 Cotton futures are expected to be under pressure: Angel Commodities

-According to Angel Commodities, Cotton futures are expected to be under pressure on reports of good sowing progress, reports of higher stock levels, lower exports and higher imports in 2016/17.
+According to Angel Commodities, cotton futures are expected to be under pressure on reports of good sowing progress and higher stock levels in the country.

 Angel Commodities' report on Cotton

-MCX cotton closed with little gains on Thursday on technical buying but reports good progress of cotton in north India put press on prices.
-As per latest data from Agricultural Ministry, cotton is planted in 12.18 lakh hectares (l ha) as on 2 nd June, higher by 29.7% compared to last year acreage of 9.40 l ha for same period.
+MCX cotton closed lower yesterday on anticipation of good production in the next season as sowing progress in the country starts in a brisk manner.
+As per latest data from Agricultural Ministry, cotton is planted in 14.1 lakh hectares (l ha) till last week, higher by 43% compared to last year acreage of 9.87 l ha for same period.

 Outlook

-Cotton futures are expected to be under pressure on reports of good sowing progress, reports of higher stock levels, lower exports and higher imports in 2016/17.
-Moreover, normal monsoon forecast may encourage farmers to plant more cotton as prices of oilseeds and pulses are at multi year lows.
+Cotton futures are expected to be under pressure on reports of good sowing progress and higher stock levels in the country.
+Normal monsoon forecast and higher prevailing price of cotton may encourage farmers to plant more cotton as prices of oilseeds and pulses are at multi year lows.

 For all commodities report, click here